Hanford Engineer Works: Fabrication

-The highest priority for construction was the Metal Fabrication and Testing (500) Area, for it contained facilities without which the others could not operate.
+The highest priority for construction was the Metal Fabrication and Testing (300) Area, for it contained facilities without which the others could not operate.
 Its 41 permanent buildings and 19 facilities included those for testing materials to be used in construction and operations, and for fabricating the uranium fuel elements used by the reactors.
 Only three or four of its buildings were urgently required though.
 Considerable difficulty was encountered in meeting the deadlines.
 The biggest problem was that the function of the Hanford Engineer Works was novel, and there was little previous experience on which to draw.
 Plans were subject to change during the construction process as more was learned.
 This was especially true of the laboratory testing areas.

 Uranium arrived at the Hanford Engineer Works in the form of billets roughly 4+1/2 in in diameter and 12 to 20 in long.
 In the Metal Fabrication and Testing (500) Area they were heated to 1700 F in a furnace with an inert argon gas atmosphere, and extruded through a die by means of a hydraulic press to form rods 1+1/2 in in diameter and about 12 ft long.
 They were then quenched in water and heated again in an argon atmosphere to prevent the formation of gas pockets or compounds of uranium and hydrogen.
 The rods were straightened and machined with lathes into pieces, known as "slugs", 1.569 in in diameter and 8 in long.
-The initial charge of the three reactors required more than twenty thousand billets, and another two thousand were required each month.
+The initial charge of the three reactors required more than 20,000 billets, and another two thousand were required each month.

 It was the next step that caused the most problems.
 The uranium had to be protected from corrosion by the cooling water, and the cooling water from contamination by radioactive fission products.
-The ideal canning substance had a high resistance to corrosion by water, a low capacity for absorbing neutrons, and be capable of transmitting heat to the cooling water.
+The ideal canning substance had a high resistance to corrosion by water, a low capacity for absorbing neutrons, and was capable of transmitting heat to the cooling water.
 This narrowed the choice of materials down to aluminum and aluminum-silicon alloy.
-Uranium was highly reactive with water, so the can had to be watertight.
-In fact, it had to be airtight to prevent gaseous fission products from escaping.
-And it had to be strong, for a burst can would not only release fission products, it could jam in the reactor, stop the flow of cooling water, and force a complete shutdown of the reactor.
+Uranium is highly reactive with water, so the can had to be watertight.
+It also had to be airtight to prevent gaseous fission products from escaping, and it had to be strong; a burst can would release fission products, and could jam in the reactor, stop the flow of cooling water, and force a complete shutdown of the reactor.